tweedegolf/file-bundle/frontend/README.md

 # TweedeGolf File Bundle

-Add a compact, modern and full-featured file browser to your Symfony 3 projects
+Add a compact, modern and full-featured file browser to your Symfony 3 projects.

 ## Asset requirements